marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 ## Generate Updated Captures

 This code generates an updated captures file after applying actions.
-Deleted images are excluded and a few more columns added.
+Deleted / invalidated images are excluded and a few more columns added.

 ```
 python3 -m pre_processing.update_captures \